PALequeu/DroneMR_old/README.md

 DroneMR is a mobile app developped by Pierre-Antoine Lequeu as a school project.
 The app is developped in kotlin using Android Studio.

-Its aim is to follow and control Parrot Anafi and Anafi AI drone (and potentially all drone using parrot's GroundSDK & AirSDK APIs) using either a parrot controler or mavlink missions generation.
+Its aim is to follow and control Parrot Anafi and Anafi AI drone (and potentially all drone using parrot's GroundSDK & AirSDK APIs) using either a parrot remote controller or mavlink missions.

 At this point in time, it can connect to a drone and a parrot remote controller, monitor their state (battery left, position, number of sattelite(s) connected) and give basic control order to a drone : Take Off & Land.
 Mavlink mission generation and sending to a drone are implemented, but is yet to be tested, as the drone can not be used in public places.